hunterAlbertJ/mycode/README.md

 This is my frist readme and first steps of exploration into the world of python!
 Follow us through the days and see how our skills grow and progress!

-## Course instructor and author of challeneges
+## Course Instructor And Author Of Challeneges

 Author Contact Info: RZFeeser Email: rzfeeser@alta3.com
 ## Installation